 At the home page, click Edit Programs (or ALT+P) to see the list of existing programs.
 Here you can:

-- Create a program by either adding a new program or copying an existing program. - Modify or Delete an existing program. - Re-order existing programs by using the arrow keys.
+- Create a program by either adding a new program or copying an existing program. - Modify or Delete an existing program. - Reorder existing programs by using the arrow keys. - This firmware supports a maximum number of 40 programs.